gooddog-rent/hotels_api/README.md

-## Starightforward hotels list API with one route.
-Hotels json file with check and auto update file changes.
-No need to restart binary.
+## 🏨 Starightforward hotels list API with one route.

+## Description

+Simple API with one json custom data file.

+### Features
+🔃 - auto update file changes (no need to restart binary)

+⚙️ - one JSON flexible file to modify your data

+✋ - rate limiter for highload perfomance

 ## Setup enviroments